-By setting the enable HDLC data bits (EN_D, EN_B1H, EN_B2H) in the DCI_CR register (D-channel) and in the BCH_CR register (B-channel) the HDLC controller can access the D, B1 and B2 channels or any combination of them.
+By setting the enable HDLC data bits (EN_D, EN_B1H, EN_B2H) in the DCI_CR register (D-channel) and in the BCH_CR register (B-channel) the HDLC controller can access the D, B1 and B2 channels or any combination of them (e.g. 18 bit IDSL data 2B+D).
 In all modes (except extended transparent mode) transmission always works frame aligned, i.e. it starts with the first selected channel, whereas reception searches for a flag anywhere in the serial data stream.